iamprem/summarizer/README.md

 TextRank is a graph based summarization algorithm and this starts with the same data preparation steps as LSA till producing the wordlistRDD.
 Here each wordlist represent a vertex of the graph.
-To add edges to the vertices, i've created graphRDD which takes wordlistRDD as input and creates adjacency list of the vertex based on the similarity between two sentences(vertices).
+To add edges to the vertices, i've created graphRDD which takes wordlist(vertex) and all other vertices(all sentences from wordlistRDD) as input and creates adjacency list of the vertex based on the similarity between itself to all other sentences(vertices).
 If two vertices don't share any words then there won't be an edge between them and if they share some common words, then the edge between them will have a weight equivalent to the similarity between them.
 The similarity score is computed by the below formula.
 ![similarity formula](https://raw.githubusercontent.com/iamprem/temp/master/assets/sim_form.png)